 - (1) Mechanical Drawings: Complete, detailed drawing(s) showing the mechanical structure of the vehicle.
-This should be drawn with a drafting program such as AutoCAD for clarity and is not limited to one page.
+This should be drawn with a drafting program such as Solid Edge for clarity and is not limited to one page.
 The drawing(s) must include crush zones, frame structure, and overall dimensions in three views (front, side, top).
+Dimensions should be labeled on each drawing.
+Crush zones must be explicitly labeled in the drawings and must include horizontal and vertical dimensions.
+Dimensions should also be shown for the height of the roll bar and between the driver's head and the bottom of the roll bar.
 Drawings that fail to show adequate "360 degree crush zones" will be result in disqualification for the team. - (2) Electrical Schematics: A complete, detailed schematic and wiring diagram showing the electrical layout of the vehicle.
 This schematic must include but does not need to be limited to all the wiring for the propulsion, solar, instrument, and battery systems. - (3) A team photo in digital format of at least 1500x2100 pixels and in color.
-This photo may be submitted as a separate file from the report, but is due June 1st. - (4) Manufacturer's data sheets for the propulsion system batteries, including, but not limited to voltage per battery, capacity per battery, weight of each battery, and its chemistry type (leadacid, or otherwise) - (5) Manufacturer's data sheets for the solar cells you intend to use, including, but not limited to the size of each solar cell, the efficiency rating, the number of watts per cell, and the list price of each solar cell. - 3.7 Changing Reports and Data Sheets Teams will not be allowed to amend their Final Report once submitted without prior written approval by the Event Director. - 3.8 Vehicle Design and Construction It is the intent of the event that the solar cars be designed and constructed by high school students.
+This photo may be submitted as a separate file from the report, but is due June 1st. - (4) Manufacturer's data sheets for the propulsion system batteries, including, but not limited to voltage per battery, capacity per battery, weight of each battery, and its chemistry type (leadacid, or otherwise).
+If batteries are not lead-acid, include manufacturer's data sheets for an appropriate battery management system. - (5) Manufacturer's data sheets for the solar cells you intend to use, including, but not limited to the size of each solar cell, the efficiency rating, the number of watts per cell, and the list price of each solar cell. - (6) Manufacturer's data sheets for the motor, controller, main fuse, disconnect switches, wheels, and brakes you intend to use. - 3.7 Changing Reports and Data Sheets Teams will not be allowed to amend their Final Report once submitted without prior written approval by the Event Director. - 3.8 Vehicle Design and Construction It is the intent of the event that the solar cars be designed and constructed by high school students on the solar car team.
 The major components of the vehicle (frame, body, solar array, battery compartment, motor mount, drive system, electrical system, suspension, running gear, and lighting system) must be designed and constructed completely by the students.
 Off-the-shelf components (e.g., wheel hubs, brake calipers, power trackers, motors, motor controllers, suspension/steering components, wheels, etc.) may be used as long as the selection of these components was made exclusively by the students.
+No portion of another vehicle's frame may be reused in a solar car unless the team re-engineers/modifies the frame to fit the team's solar car design or to install separate off-the-shelf components.
 Teams can receive contributions of off-the-shelf components from other solar teams.